Cannabis & CBD and Your DNA — How Your Genes Affect THC and CBD

 - CYP1A2 and Smoking: Smoked cannabis induces CYP1A2 via combustion byproducts, lowering clozapine levels by up to 2.5x (Zullino et al., 2002).

-Get Your Cannabis & CBD Report
+Decode Your Cannabis & CBD Genetics

 Limitations